suncoast-devs/joint-training-curriculum-.net/week-7/day-4/homework.md

   - Id
   - DisplayName

-CheckOutLogs (Log of all books that are checked out)
+CheckOutLedger (a ledger of all books that are checked out)
   - Id
   - BookId
   - Timestamp
-  - BookCopyId
   - EmailOfPerson

+*NOTE* Foreign Keys have been left off on purpose.
+Add them where you need them.

 ## Objectives